Wide Attention Is The Way Forward For Transformers?: Discussion

 Interpretability is increasingly important and a very active area of machine learning research \citep{interpret1, interpret2}, especially when it comes to fairness.
 By having more easily inspect-able models, we can see the reasons for a given classification.
 For example, was a decision based on the mention of a protected characteristic, such as race or gender?

-In Transformer-based architectures, the attention mechanism can be inspected for a given output to see what connections between input features each head in each layer found important.
-For deep networks this process must be performed for each layer and it can often become unclear what the final output was actually based on \citep{tfm_interpret}.
-In the case of a single layer wide network, interpretability is far easier as only one layer needs to be inspected, and what was considered important for the final output is clearer.
+In a Transformer-based architecture, the attention heads in a layer can be inspected during inference to see what connections between input features that head found important.
+For deep networks, many layers means it can often become unclear what the final output was actually based on \citep{tfm_interpret}.
+For a single layer wide network, interpretability is far easier as only one layer needs to be inspected.
+Thus what was considered important for the final output is much clearer.

 In \Cref{fig:wide_attention}, we can see the attention weights across some of the heads of the widest token level text classification Transformer model, as well as the predicted class for two different example inputs that have been designed to be similar. \Cref{fig:wide_attention} includes a subset of the total number of heads, for all 48 heads see \Cref{fig:wide_attention_full} in \Cref{appendix:attention}.